gswain3316/pdsmanagement/README.md

 See below for our proposed schedule on next steps after Call for Code 2021 submission.

-1. Epic 2- District Endpoint
+Epic 2- District Endpoint
 - Endpoint 1 : Availability of rice, wheat, coarse grain, sugar endpoint
 - Endpoint 2 : Capacity of district endpoint
 - Endpoint 3 : Request for rice, wheat, coarse grains, sugar endpoint
 - Endpoint 4 : Granting/ place order note for other districts to accept request for rice, wheat, coarse grain, sugar
 - Endpoint 5 : Order status endpoint for showing the current status of the order placed by the district

-2. Epic 3- FPS/TPDS Endpoint
+Epic 3- FPS/TPDS Endpoint
 - Endpoint 1 : Availability of rice, wheat, coarse grain, sugar endpoint
 - Endpoint 2 : Capacity of FPS/TPDS
-- other 2 endpoints not needed as the Disctrict administration and State Govt has purchasing power
+- other 2 endpoints not needed as the Disctrict Administration and State Govt has purchasing power

-3. Epic 4- Ration card holder/ BPL Endpoint
+Epic 4- Ration card holder/ BPL Endpoint
 - Endpoint 1 : Register for ration card endpoint
 - Endpoint 2 : Available quota for ration for the month endpoint
 - Endpoint 3 : Acceptance of ration by PDS

+Epic 5 - Applying AI / ML to the vast datasets and predicting future requirements as well in advance.

 ## Getting started